GSA/fpki-guides/_includes/apple_trust_store_installation.md

 This option works for both **macOS and iOS** devices.

-{% include alert-warning.html content="Only system or mobile device management (MDM) administrators should create, distribute, and install Configuration Profiles." %}

 You can use Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON on your agency's government-furnished Apple devices.
-These steps walk you through how to create, distribute, and install Configuration Profiles using Apple’s free *Configurator 2* application.
+These steps will help you to create, distribute, and install Configuration Profiles using Apple’s free *Configurator 2* application.
 Numerous third-party applications can also be used to create, distribute, and automatically install Configuration Profiles to managed Apple devices.

+{% include alert-warning.html content="Only system or mobile device management (MDM) administrators should create, distribute, and install Configuration Profiles." %}

 #### Create an Apple Configuration Profile